kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/releasing.md

 - Patch release: `v0.1.1`
 - Major release: `v1.0.0`

+The major and minor versions mirror the version of Cluster-API.
+Thus CAPG 1.11.x releases will use CAPI versions 1.11

+The patch version is incremented for each release.
+Thus the first release of CAPG using CAPI 1.11 will 1.11.0, the second will be 1.11.1, etc

+## Branches

+We maintain release branches to facilitate backporting fixes.
+These branches are named `release-<major>.<minor>`.
+Patch releases are tagged from the corresponding release branch.

+Feature development happens on the `main` branch, and [nightlies](nightlies.md) are released from the `main` branch also.
+While we aim to keep the `main` branch healthy, it is intended for development and testing, and should not be used in production.

+As such, we will aim to keep the main branch up to date with the latest versions of all dependencies (go toolchain, CAPI, other go module dependencies).

+Release branches lock to a particular minor version of CAPI, but will update other dependencies on these branches while they are supported.
+Currently we maintain only one release branch (and the `main` branch).
+Once a branch is no longer supported there will be no new releases of the corresponding minor, including no further security fixes.

 ## Expected artifacts

 1. A release yaml file `infrastructure-components.yaml` containing the resources needed to deploy to Kubernetes